appliedtechnology/jsfs-lab-testingDemo/README.md

 In each lab we'll instruct whether you should set up a Mocha or a Jest test runner, and also if you need to install any further testing tools (like _Supertest_ for example).

 To create a basic testing setup with Mocha or Jest run the following command in the root of your project: `npm install [mocha/jest] --save-dev`.
-Then all you need to do is to create the test command described in the `package.json`s.
+Then all you need to do is to create the test command described in the `package.json` in this repo.

 ## This Repository